Drive-Labs/SmartHotel-itea3-PARFAIT/README.md

 ## Description of the project PARFAIT
 PARFAIT (Personal dAta pRotection FrAmework for IoT) project’s main goal is to develop a platform for protecting personal data in Internet of Things applications which will be tested with 2 use-cases.
 Another goal of the project is to decrease complexity of integrating and deploying services in today’s Internet of Things technology by providing interoperable software libraries, tools and SDK elements.

-Interoperability, along with security and privacy of personal data, are the two most important limitations for the growth of the Internet of Things (IoT) market.
-Interoperability increases the complexity of service production processes and the cost of production.
-Lack of security and trust for the protection of privacy puts a barrier between service providers and consumers.
-To solve these issues, PARFAIT aims to develop a platform for protecting personal data in IoT applications and to reduce the complexity of integrating and deploying services in today’s IoT technology by providing interoperable software libraries, tools and SDK elements.

 For more details, please refer to the official website of the PARFAIT project : https://itea3.org/project/parfait.html

 ## Smart Hotel Use Case Description
 This section describes the contributions of the university of Burgundy related to the Smart Hotel demonstrator during the PARFAIT project.
 The main contributions cover: secure registration, authentication along with secure data exchanges.
 Nowadays, regular hotels are equipped with electronic locks.
 Electronic cards used to grand access need to be personalized and initialized for each client, which depends on a human operator.
 The next generation for these locks is Smart/Connected locks, which are able to interact with the local IT systems and communicate with their environment.
-Our main objective in this project was the design of a scheme / architecture for access control based on the context with specific security policies in order to provide digital keys / Tokens in order to grant / deny access for end users using their smartphones.
+Our main objective in this project was the design of a scheme / architecture for access control based on the context with specific security policies in order to provide digital keys / Tokens in order to grant / deny access to smart hotel rooms for end users using their smartphones.
 A overview about the main excepted goals in this project regarding the smart hotel use case is given the following picture :

 ![img connection](Screenshots/architecture/use-case-smart-hotel.PNG)

 ## The proposed Architecture
+The University of Burgundy has developed a smart hotel system that manage the reservations and access to hotel rooms using mobile phones.
+The designed system is composed of three main components : the smart-Lock, the reservation server and the android application.
+Each hotel room is equipped with a smart-lock which is connected to a gateway router through Zigbee technology.
+* The reservation server is responsible for handling the reservation demands from end-users.
+It communicates with local Zigbee servers to intercept the Access Allow/Deny notifications received at the smart-lock level.
+* The mobile application is used to book hotel rooms from the reservation server and also to open the smart-lock door using the NFC interface.
+* The smart door which is composed of many hardware components.
+The arduino shield is the most important element in the design of the smart door.
+It execute some operations to check the validity of tokens received from smartphone to open the door.

+The following figure give an idea of the system architecture:

 ![img connection](Screenshots/architecture/architecture-system.PNG)